nikodemus/foolang/design/Tokenization.md

     4.2.
 If at b or B, consume word characters, return BIN_INTEGER.

     4.3.
 Consume decimal digits and underscore.
-If then at dot, consume, then consume following decimal digits and underscore.

     4.4.
+If at dot: if followed by whitespace return DEC_INTEGER, otherwise consume the dot and the digits plus possible underscores.

+    4.5.
 If at e or f, consume.
 If at + or -, consume.
 Consume word characters.
 For e return DOUBLE_FLOAT, for f return SINGLE_FLOAT.

-    4.5.
+    4.6.
 Consume word characters.
 If consumed a dot earlier, return DOUBLE_FLOAT, otherwise DEC_INTEGER.

  5. If at --- consume until --- and return BLOCK_COMMENT.